Azure/Avere/src/terraform/providers/terraform-provider-avere/README.md

 2. Deploy the [jumpbox](../../examples/jumpbox) - the jumpbox automatically builds the provider.
 3. Build the binary using the instructions below.

+_Note_: The provider is built as a go module - this lets you build outside your GOPATH.

 The following build instructions work in https://shell.azure.com, Centos, or Ubuntu:

 1. if this is centos, install git